ChatGPT vs Claude: A Real User's Comparison for Coding and Thinking

 For structured thinking work, this matters enormously.
 If I spend time crafting a detailed prompt, I need the AI to actually follow it.

-Here's where it gets interesting.
+On nuanced reasoning, here's what I've found.
 Claude is better at nuance.
 Ask it about a controversial topic or a complex tradeoff, and it will present multiple perspectives thoughtfully.
 ChatGPT tends toward confident, sometimes oversimplified answers.

 When I'm making a decision and want an AI to help me think through tradeoffs, Claude feels like talking to a thoughtful colleague.
 ChatGPT feels like talking to someone who wants to give you an answer and move on.

-This isn't always what you want—sometimes you just need an answer.
+This isn't always what you want.
+Sometimes you just need an answer.
 But for genuine thinking work, Claude's approach is more useful.

 ChatGPT's writing is competent but often sounds like...
 AI writing.
 You know what I mean.
 The "Certainly!" and "Great question!" and tendency toward listicles even when you didn't ask for one.